jcxldn/gatsby-mdx-reproduction/README.md

-## gatsby-plugin-mdx, when configuration options are set, gatsby-config plugins section is ignored.
+## gatsby-plugin-mdx, when configuration options are set, gatsby-config config object is ignored.

 ### When options are set:
 ```
+    {
       resolve: `gatsby-plugin-mdx`,
       options: {
         mdxOptions: {